 Yes!
 As mentioned above there should be no problem using our trees for organic-certified fruit production.
 The situation is no different to a conventional orchard that wishes to achieve organic certification, a process that will typically take a few years during which organic management principles are brought into play.

-You should be able to apply for a 'derogation' from the certifying authority.
+You should be able to apply for a "derogation" from your certifying authority.
 Contact us for more details.

 I want to order trees that are completely un-treated from the start, is that possible?